image-js/image-js-docs/docs/Tutorials and concepts/Concepts/Out-parameter and its purpose.md

 ```

 :::caution
-Some functions like `convertColor` can have an `out` parameter but cannot be applied on itself, since the function changes color model of input image.
+Some functions like `convertColor` can have an `out` parameter but use the source image as the target image, since the function changes the color model of the input image.

 ```ts
 let image1 = testUtils.createGreyImage([[1, 1, 1]]);